dusanmitrovic98/AdvancedDataStructures/README.md

         A data structure used to efficiently compute and update prefix sums of an array.

 [ ] 22.
 Segment Trees | status: PENDING
+        A tree data structure used to perform range queries and updates over an array.

 [ ] 23.
 Disjoint Sets (Union-Find) | status: PENDING